fetloader/fetloader/README.md

 - A more shitcode

 ## How to compile
+- Install AHK ANSI 32-bit
-- Clone the repository with the command `git clone https://gitlab.com/FETLoader/FETLoader | cd fet-loader | git submodule update --init --recursive`
+- Clone the repository with the command `git clone https://gitlab.com/FETLoader/FETLoader | cd FETLoader | git submodule update --init --recursive`
-- Run `COMPILE.bat`
+- Run `COMPILE.exe`

 ## Contributing